axiomiety/axiomiety.github.io/articles/misc_freebsd-vm128.markdown

 and voila!
 The installer will continue and use the swap partition as and when required (yep, that was the tricky bit).

-Once the install is complete you will be ask whether you want to be dropped into a shell.
+Once the install is complete you will be asked whether you want to be dropped into a shell.
 Again the answer is yes - this time because `/etc/fstab` hasn't been created for you.
 Just open up `vi` and:

     /dev/gpt/gptswap        none    swap    sw      0       0
     /dev/gpt/gptroot        /       ufs     rw      1       1